jaberkro/PythonForDataScience/README.md

 # PythonForDataScience
 Folder to store my code for the 'Python for data science' piscine at Codam Coding College.
 This python piscine is part of the Advanced Curriculum and a preparation to move towards the artificial intelligence-related projects

-This piscine has 5 modules, which each have their own exercises:
+This piscine has 5 modules, which each have their own exercises.
+In this README I will summarize the challenges and my approach to tackle them:

 ### Python-0-Starting
 #### ex00